bids-standard/.github/CONTRIBUTING.md

 **Issues** are individual pieces of work that need to be completed, or decisions that need to be made to move the project forwards.

-A general guideline:
+!!! note "General guideline"

-if you find yourself tempted to write a great big issue that is difficult to describe as one unit of work, please consider splitting it into two or more issues.
+    If you find yourself tempted to write a great big issue that is difficult to describe as one unit of work, please consider splitting it into two or more issues.

 Issues are assigned [labels](#issue-labels) that explain how they relate to the overall project's goals